 What if I hate taking data in four different folders? – Seeing large groups can make data collection in folders pretty tricky.
 If this sounds like you, I’d recommend taking data on sticky address labels.
 Then, when you’re done, you can just stick them on the data sheet in each student’s folder.
 Voila – no flipping pages!

 What folders and boxes do you use? – I purchased the white cardboard boxes shown above on Amazon.
 They are amazing!
 I purchase folders on sale during back to school sales, usually at Staples.
 I’ve also gotten these folders from Amazon.
-I got the stickers on clearance at Staples but these look really similar.
+I got the stickers at Staples (you can see them online here) but or get them on Amazon.
 The clip labels (on the white boxes) were a gem found in the Target dollar section.

 Student work folders have been a lifesaver for me organization wise!
 I hope this post was helpful in giving you lots of ideas on how to use them effectively!

 I’d LOVE to hear your ideas and how you use student folders!
 Share your thoughts below!